 - Route 3: A combination of GCE A Levels and BTEC/Applied Courses These maintain a balance between the traditional examination subjects and the vocational subjects.
 Students wishing to go on to higher education should research the universities’ admissions requirements or speak with the Head of Sixth Form prior to embarking upon this course of study.

-Teaching and Learning at Arrow Vale Academy is at the forefront of developments in Teaching and Learning, and we take pride in the fact that our students are exposed to high quality teaching every day.
+Teaching and Learning at Arrow Vale, at the forefront of developments in Teaching and Learning, and we take pride in the fact that our students are exposed to high quality teaching every day.
 Parents are welcome to come and see our staff in action at any time – please contact reception to arrange a visit.

 Tutor time programme Students have access to a structured tutor time programme during Sixth Form, which helps to develop their study skills, offers Careers Advice and Guidance, provides an opportunity to complete tasks on Unifrog and future development and offers the chance for students to engage with whole-school events.